spacetelescope/jwst/docs/jwst/background/description.rst

    error propagation is implemented in the entire pipeline

- * The DQ arrays of the average background and the target exposure are combined using a bit-wise OR operation
+ * The DQ arrays of the average background and the target exposure are combined using a bitwise OR operation

 If the target exposure is a simple ImageModel, the background image is subtracted from it.
 If the target exposure is in the form of a 3-D CubeModel